leopengningchuan/invoice-automation/README.md

 The program reads this data row by row and fills the template accordingly to generate one PDF file per invoice.

-### 3. Parse the Information
+### 3. Build Invoice Data Dictionary
+The program processes each row from the Excel file and converts it into a structured Python dictionary.
+Each key in the dictionary corresponds to a placeholder in the Word template (e.g., `CUSTOMER`, `DOC_DATE`, `AMOUNT1`, `TOTAL_AMOUNT`, etc.).
+This step ensures the data is clean, properly formatted (e.g., currency, dates), and ready for insertion into the template.

+### 4. Populate Word Template with Invoice Data
+Using the invoice dictionary, the script replaces all matching placeholders in the Word template with actual data.
+This dynamic substitution generates a personalized invoice Word file for each entry, preserving the original layout and formatting defined in the template.
+The generated Word invoice is saved as a new file, while the original template remains unchanged.
+This ensures that each new invoice starts from a clean, unaltered template for consistent formatting and accurate substitutions.

-### 4. Convert Word Files to PDF
+### 5. Convert Word Files to PDF Files
-After each invoice is generated as a Word document, it is immediately converted into a PDF file for final output.
+After each invoice is generated as a Word file, it is immediately converted into a PDF file for final output.
 To keep the workspace clean and prevent duplication, the intermediate Word file is automatically deleted after the PDF is successfully created.

 ## License
 This project is licensed under the MIT License - see the [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) file for details.

 ## Acknowledgements
-- Thanks to [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) for web scraping.
+- Thanks to Microsoft Word for providing a flexible document format that allows for easy templating.
-- Thanks to [Douban](https://www.douban.com) for providing the platform.
+- Thanks to the Python community for the powerful libraries that made this project possible, including [`python-docx`](https://pypi.org/project/docx2pdf/) and [`openpyxl`](https://pypi.org/project/docx2pdf/).